kvadivelmurugan/token-auth-sample/README.md

 jwt-auth-react-app - eDiary App (Sample) built on React.
 Used Context as Store.

 jwt-auth-react-redux-app - eDiary App (Sample) built on React.
 Used REDUX as Store.

+**Pre-requisites**

+From MYSQL Command Line or Workbench, run eDiary.sql to create Database and objects required to run this application.